joinpursuit/express-sqlite-template/README.md

 **app.js**

 After confirming that the `test` routes work, remove them and continue building out this app in accordance to the instructions provided.
-Add the appropriate files, folders, npm packages etc.
+Add the appropriate files, folders, npm packages etc. Note: You do not need `pg-promise`.
+Use SQLite3.
+There are example queries in `app.js` and `schema.js` and in the [docs](https://github.com/mapbox/node-sqlite3)